-Prevent puckering and stitch distortion
+Prevent puckering and stitch distortion of decorative machine stitches

 - Sew slowly.